 For Groups of 3 to 6 we advise should email us to make arrangements.
 Please note, due to Covid tier restrictions, only people from the same household may share lessons in groups.
 Group sizes for lessons will be dictated by Government guidelines active at the time of booking.

 What if I need to Reschedule or Cancel?

 If you have a change in circumstances and need to reschedule or cancel your Ice Skating Lesson, a full 48 hours notice is required to carry your credit forward or issue a refund.

-Cancellations (or no-show) less than 48 hours before your lesson is due to start will forfeit the whole lesson fee.
+Cancellations (or no-show) less than 48 hours before your scheduled lesson start time, will forfeit the whole lesson fee.

 More about Lessons and Ice Skating Sessions:

 Do I have to pay to get in the ice rink?

 Yes.
 There is an entry fee to skate whether or not you’re taking a class/lesson.

 Skaters must pre-book their entry ticket online for Public Ice Skating Sessions due to limited numbers per session.

 Further information and online booking for Public Ice Skating Sessions at Lee Valley Ice Centre can be found here